 "Now Viktor," she started, giving a stern look that almost looked comical on her usually cheery face.

 "No 'Naow Viktor', I kill idiot naow!"
 Even in his thick Slovak accent, it was easy to detect his anger.
 "I tell that idiot not to take de truck but he took it anyvay and naow look.

 Rocky yelped and jumped behind Freckle for protection even though he was a good few inches taller than his cousin.
-The orange cat didn't seem so thrilled to be a shield and glanced back at Rocky in aggravation.
+The orange cat didn't seem so thrilled to be a body-shield and glanced back at Rocky in betrayal.
 Missy's tail bristled in fear at the giant lumbering towards them.
 Tucking a dirty rag in the left pocket of his faded overalls, he produced what looked to be a wrench from the right.
 After seeing the truck, though, Missy could hardly blame him for being mad.

 "Just calm down.
 You can kill him later.
 Right now you be on your best behavior to meet someone."

 Ivy pointed at Missy and instantly the single green eye flashed at her.
 Under his piercing gaze, her ears flattened and whiskers drooped.
 She cleared her throat quietly and gave a nervous smile.